GonzalesLabVU/NHPflex2025/README.md

 **Data Availability & Ethical Considerations**
 - Raw and processed data used to generate manuscript figures are provided under `data/` with clear README files describing formats and provenance.
 - Some NHP data may contain sensitive metadata; files that require access control are flagged and the repository includes instructions for requesting access.

-All experiments were performed according to institutional animal care and use committee (IACUC) approvals — see `docs/ethics.md` for details.
+- Animal care and use compliance: All animal procedures reported in the accompanying preprint were performed in accordance with institutional and national guidelines and were approved by the Institutional Animal Care and Use Committee (IACUC).
+See `docs/ethics.md` for an explicit IACUC statement and placeholders to record the performing institution, protocol numbers, and approval dates.
+Replace the placeholders in `docs/ethics.md` with your institution-specific details before public release.

 **Reproducing Figures (summary)**
 - Each `matlab/figures/figX` folder includes a `README.md` describing inputs (which `.mat` files are required), preprocessing steps, and the exact MATLAB command(s) to run.